 Regardless of what your business does, we live in a world where data is one of a business's most valuable assets.
 In an age of tracking devices, an active regulator, published security breaches and individuals' increasing awareness of their legal rights, it is vital that businesses are on top of the regularly evolving data protection, privacy and information security laws.

-Michelmores' award-winning Technology, Media and Communications team has an expert team of lawyers advising on all aspects of privacy, data protection and information management and security.
+Michelmores' award-winning Technology, Media and Communications team has an expert team of Data Protection Solicitors advising on all aspects of privacy, data protection and information management and security.
 Our specialist advice ranges from drafting all necessary arrangements in a business to ensure that they are compliant with the latest data protection laws to engaging with the Information Commissioner's Office to manage and minimise the effect of non-compliance by a business.

 We advise on: